mll-lab/laravel-graphql-playground/README.md

 ]
 ```

-You may publish the configuration and/or the views:

-    php artisan vendor:publish --provider="MLL\GraphQLPlayground\GraphQLPlaygroundServiceProvider"

-## Usage
+## Configuration

 By default, the playground is reachable at `/graphql-playground`
 and assumes a running GraphQL endpoint at `/graphql`.

+To change the defaults, publish the configuration with the following command:

+    php artisan vendor:publish --provider="MLL\GraphQLPlayground\GraphQLPlaygroundServiceProvider" --tag=config

 If your endpoint is located somewhere else, you can change the setting
 in the published `config/graphql-playground.php`: